Wizard254-ux/PLP_ASSIGNMENT/README.md

 - Software Accessibility and Usability - Overly complex software can frustrate or confuse users.
 **Solution:** Use scalable architecture, Emphasize reliability.

-Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+***8.Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.***

-Unit tests - are close to the source of an application, They consist in testing individual methods and functions of the classes, components, or modules used by your software. - it ensures that each unit performs its intended function correctly, isolated from other components.
+- Unit tests - are close to the source of an application, They consist in testing individual methods and functions of the classes, components, or modules used by your software. it ensures that each unit performs its intended function correctly, isolated from other components.
- Integration tests - verify that different modules or services used by your application work well together.
- - help to ensure data flows smoothly between modules and interfaces work as expected.
+- Integration tests - verify that different modules or services used by your application work well together. help to ensure data flows smoothly between modules and interfaces work as expected.
- System testing -Focus on the entire software system as a whole, including all functionalities and interactions.
+- System testing -Focus on the entire software system as a whole, including all functionalities and interactions.
- -It help to verify that the system meets all functional and non-functional requirements, including performance, usability, and security .
+  It help to verify that the system meets all functional and non-functional requirements, including performance, usability, and security .
-Acceptance tests - are formal tests that verify if a system satisfies business requirements.
+- Acceptance tests - are formal tests that verify if a system satisfies business requirements.
 They require the entire application to be running while testing and focus on replicating user behaviors.
-- Whether the software meets the needs of the end-user and is ready for deployment.
+   Whether the software meets the needs of the end-user and is ready for deployment.
-#Part 2: Introduction to AI and Prompt Engineering
+###Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models. prompt engineering  is the process where you guide generative AI solutions to generate desired outputs.
+***1.Define prompt engineering and discuss its importance in interacting with AI models.*** prompt engineering  is the process where you guide generative AI solutions to generate desired outputs.
-Importance:
+**Importance:**
-Improved user experience - Prompt engineering makes it easy for users to obtain relevant results in the first prompt.
-It helps mitigate bias that may be present from existing human bias in the large language models’ training data.
+- Improved user experience - Prompt engineering makes it easy for users to obtain relevant results in the first prompt.
+It helps mitigate bias that may be present from existing human - bias in the large language models’ training data.
-Increased flexibility - A prompt engineer can create prompts with domain-neutral instructions highlighting logical links and broad patterns. developer control - Prompt engineering gives developers more control over users' interactions with the AI.
+- Increased flexibility - A prompt engineer can create prompts with domain-neutral instructions highlighting logical links and broad patterns.
+- developer control - Prompt engineering gives developers more control over users' interactions with the AI.
 Effective prompts provide intent and establish context to the large language models.
 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.

-Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective.
+***2.Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+Explain why the improved prompt is more effective.***
   Draw a picture of a person
   Draw a full-body portrait of a young woman with long brown hair, wearing a red jacket and blue jeans, standing in a park on a sunny day with trees and grass in the background.
+  **reason why improved prompt is more effective**
-Clarity: The improved prompt specifies what is being asked (a full-body portrait) rather than just a "person.
+- Clarity: The improved prompt specifies what is being asked (a full-body portrait) rather than just a "person.
-Specific Details: Describing the woman's appearance (long brown hair, red jacket, blue jeans) and the setting (park, sunny day, trees, grass) gives clear guidance on the image to be created.
+- Specific Details: Describing the woman's appearance (long brown hair, red jacket, blue jeans) and the setting (park, sunny day, trees, grass) gives clear guidance on the image to be created.
-Concise: The additional details provide a clear picture without being overly complicated, making it easier for the artist to understand exactly what is needed.
+- Concise: The additional details provide a clear picture without being overly complicated, making it easier for the artist to understand exactly what is needed.